simplyblock-io/documentation/docs/deployments/kubernetes/k8s-hyperconverged.md

 weight: 50000
 ---

 In the hyper-converged or hybrid deployment, csi driver (node-part) and storage nodes are at least partially co-located on the same hosts (k8s worker nodes).

+!!! info
     However, this does not mean that each worker node with the csi driver node-part has to become a storage node.
+This is
-This is rather defined by a node label.
+    rather defined by a node label.
 Also, it is possible to add dedicated storage worker nodes to the same kubernetes cluster for a hybrid deployment model.

+    As for the plain CSI driver installation, the control plane must be present and a storage cluster must have been created.
+    The storage cluster will however not have any storage nodes attached yet.

-## Storage Plane Installation
+## CSI Driver and Storage Node System Requirements

 Caching nodes, like storage nodes, require huge page memory to hold the internal state.
 Huge pages should be 2MiB in size, and a minimum of 4096 huge pages should be allocated at boot time of the operating system.